agl-alexglopez/ccc/README.md

 void *insert(container *c, container_elem *e);
 ```

 Because the user has wrapped the intrusive container element in their type, the entire user type will be written to the new allocation.
-All interfaces also offer functions that return references to successfully inserted elements if global program state should be set depending on this success.
+All interfaces can also confirm when insertion succeeds if global state needs to be set in this case.
 So, if some action beyond setting values needs to be performed, there are multiple opportunities to do so.

 #### Destructors

-For destructors, the argument is similar but the container does help with this at times.
-If an action other than freeing the memory of a user type is needed upon removal, there are multiple options in an interface to obtain the element to be removed.
+For destructors, the argument is similar but the container does offer more help.
+If an action other than freeing the memory of a user type is needed upon removal, there are options in an interface to obtain the element to be removed.
 Associative containers offer functions that can obtain entries (similar to Rust's Entry API).
 This reference can then be examined and complex destructor actions can occur before removal.
 Other containers like lists or priority queues offer references to an element of interest such as front, back, max, min, etc. These can all allow destructor-like actions before removal.
-The one exception is the following interfaces.
+One exception is the following interfaces.

 The clear function works for pointer stable containers and flat containers.